Asterisk name and location lookup AGI

 - numbers.lst

-- contains the names as UTF-8 NULL terminated strings without any padding.
+- Contains the names of your contacts as UTF-8 NULL terminated strings without any padding.
 So records are variable length, which is more efficient.

 - numbers.idx

-- contains the numbers, their length and position of the corresponding name in 'numbers.lst'.
+- Index to numbers.lst: Contains the numbers, their length and position (offset in bytes) of the corresponding name in 'numbers.lst'.
 It also contains the length of the name, excluding the terminating NULL.

-Number length is always zero in 'numbers.idx'.
-And the length of the
+Number length is zero in 'numbers.idx'.
+And the length of the number in

 Sort order is Number.